HydrogenAfrica/aes-encrypt-decrypt-card-in-python/README.md

 # AES Encryption and Decryption in Python

-This repository demonstrates how to perform AES encryption and decryption in Python using CBC mode.
+This repository demonstrates how to perform AES encryption and decryption of card details in Python using CBC mode.
 It includes padding with PKCS7 and base64 encoding/decoding for secure data handling.

 ## Prerequisites